Krypto: The dog from Krypton

 Krypto has a surprisingly violent reaction to Kara Zor-El when he first encounters her.
 The dog happens upon the girl while she was exploring the Fortress of Solitude and attacks, going so far as to use his heat vision and other potentially lethal attacks.
 Batman, who distrusted Kara at that time, pointed this out as an argument that Kara might not be who she says she is when he remarks "Doesn't it bother you at all that the dog hates her?"
 Superman's response was "It's his job to protect the fortress while he's here.
 Besides...the dog hates everybody."

-Some time later, Superman left Krypto in the care of Superboy (Kon-El or Conner Kent), saying that Smallville's open spaces were a better place for the dog, and that Superboy could use a friend (as shown in Teen Titans vol. 3, #7).
-Their relationship had a shaky start, not helped by Krypto getting Superboy in trouble with the superheroine Starfire for destroying her alien garden.
+Some time later, Superman left Krypto in the care of Superboy, saying that Smallville's open spaces were a better place for the dog, and that Superboy could use a friend (as shown in Teen Titans vol. 3, #7).
+Their relationship had a shaky start, not helped by Krypto getting Superboy in trouble with Starfire for destroying her garden.

 However, they have slowly developed a close friendship, in which Krypto willingly does anything he can to protect Conner.
 One example of this loyalty was Krypto's quick defense of Conner from an enraged Superboy-Prime.
 He bit Superboy-Prime in the shoulder.
 Although Krypto was injured with a punch sending him bouncing down the main street of Smallville, this only strengthened his relationship with Conner.
-Unfortunately Superboy perishes in battle while destroying a multiverse influence tower that Superboy-Prime helped build.
+Superboy is killed in battle while destroying a multiverse influence tower that Superboy-Prime helped build.

-Krypto makes a brief appearance in JLA #87.
-The entity known as Fernus took over the mind and body of Martian Manhunter.
-Krypto is telepathically influenced and uses the Atom as a chew toy.
-Ray and the League are saved by John Stewart and his injuries are healed by the Flash.
+Krypto makes a brief appearance in JLA #87, where Martian Manhunter mind-controls him after his evil Fernus persona resurfaces.

-Later, he is mentally influenced by an alien armada being led by the space-faring villain Despero.
+Later, he is mentally influenced by an alien armada led by Despero.
 This is seen in Superman/Batman #32 (March 2007).
 Along with other Earth-based heroes influenced by alien origins, Krypto attacks Superman and Batman after a gathering in Metropolis.
 The two titular heroes neutralize the alien threat, freeing the minds of everyone affected.